arcus/education_fellows/reproducibility.md

 comment:  Reproducibility is essential to scientific efforts.
 Generalizability and data reuse are also important for the application and expansion of scientific inquiry.
 Technology can help achieve these goals.
 -->

-# Reproducibility, Generalizability, and Reuse
+# Reproducibility, Generalizability, and Reuse: How Technology Can Help

 <div style="background-color:#e0ffe0;
 padding: 1em;